sccn/sccn.github.io/tutorials/10_Group_analysis/working_with_study_designs.md

 ### Description of STERN experiment tutorial data

 The classic Sternberg working memory task involves presenting a list of seven letters to memorize, presented one at a time.
-These letters, colored in green, are interspaced with letters to ignore, colored in red, and followed by a memory maintenance period during which the subject must maintain the list of items in memory.
-The maintenance period is terminated by the onset of a *probe* letter, to which the subject must respond whether the item was in their memorized list of items or not.
+These letters, colored in green, are interspaced with letters to ignore, colored in red, and followed by a memory maintenance period during which the subject must maintain the list of letters to remember in memory.
+The maintenance period is terminated by the onset of a *probe* letter and the subject must respond whether the letter was in their memorized list of letters or not.

 Trials contained varying numbers of *ignore* letters (either 1, 3, or 5), and the order of *memorize* and *ignore* letters in a given trial was randomized.

 Event codes are the following:
 - Memorize letters: *uppercase letter*, for example, B, H, W, F, etc...
 - Ignore letters: *lowercase ‘g’, uppercase letter*, for example, gB, gH, gW, gF, etc... (*g* stands for *green*, see above explanation)
-- Probe letters: “lowercase ‘r’, uppercase letter”, for example, rB, rH, rW, rF, etc... (*r* stands for *red*, see above explanation)
+- Probe letters: *lowercase ‘r’, uppercase letter*, for example, rB, rH, rW, rF, etc... (*r* stands for *red*, see above explanation)

 The PDF document within the zip archive contains additional details about the task.

-### Looking at the STUDY information
+### Reviewing STUDY information

 Use menu item <span style="color: brown">File → Load existing study</span> and select the *stern.study* file.
 After the *STUDY* is loaded in EEGLAB,  select the <span style="color: brown">Study → Edit study info</span> menu item.
 The following interface will pop up.